 - Becker Brown Bag Series - The Becker Brown Bag Series was created to provide an informal setting in which prominent economists can present cutting-edge research and engage MBA students in discussion.

-- Annual Business Forecast - Held in cities around the world, Chicago Booth professors and alumni who represent some of the best minds in business take a look at what they see as the trends shaping the coming year.
+- Annual Business Forecast - Held in cities around the world, Chicago Booth professors and alumni, who represent some of the best minds in business, take a look at what they see as the trends shaping the coming year.
+Read coverage of one of last year's events.

 You’ll have the option of taking courses that address your individual career choices.
 Samples include: